| INDEXED |

 Title

 Title must be written in a clear and concise manner as well as not give rise to any other interpretations.
-The title have to be written in Indonesian and English.
-The English text is written in italic.
-The title should be written in accordance with each language writing rules.
-The title must be less than 20 words.
-For Indonesian title, it must be written using Times New Roman with all uppercase fonts, Font size 14, bold, 1.5 spacing and centered.
-For English title, it must be it must be written using Times New Roman, Font size 14, bold, italicized, 1.5 spacing and centered.
+The title have to be written in English.
+The title must be less than or equal to 20 words.
+It must be written using Cambria, Font size 16, bold, in blue (#2F5496), Left-aligned.
+Sub-headings must be written using Cambria, Font size 14, bold, in blue (#2F5496).

 Authors name and affiliations

-All authors' names must be written in full, followed by affiliation, address, city, post code and country.
+All authors' names must be written in full, followed by affiliation, city, country.
 Affiliations of authors must be indicated using superscript numbering system (ex.
 John smith1).
 E-mail address from corresponding authors must also be attached.
-The name(s) and other information are written using Times New Roman, Font size 11, 1.15 spacing and centered.
+The name(s) and other information are written using Cambria, Font size 10, 1 spacing and left-aligned.
 The names must be put in bold.

 Abstracts and Keywords